yazaldefilimone/yazaldefilimone/README.md

 <samp>

-- Interested in programming languages, compilers and web.
+- Interested in programming languages theory, compilers, math and web.

 - I want to talk to you about the affect and aesthetics of computing.